awsdocs/aws-systems-manager-user-guide/doc_source/automation-cwe-target.md

 # Running automations with triggers using EventBridge<a name="automation-cwe-target"></a>

-You can start an automation by specifying an Automation document as the target of an Amazon EventBridge event\.
-You can start workflows according to a schedule, or when a specific AWS system event occurs\.
-For example, let's say you create an Automation document named *BootStrapInstances* that installs software on an instance when an instance starts\.
-To specify the *BootStrapInstances* document \(and corresponding workflow\) as a target of an EventBridge event, you first create a new EventBridge rule\. \(Here's an example rule: **Service name**: EC2, **Event Type**: EC2 Instance State\-change Notification, **Specific state\(s\)**: running, **Any instance**\.\) Then you use the following procedures to specify the *BootStrapInstances* document as the target of the event using the EventBridge console and AWS Command Line Interface \(AWS CLI\)\.
-When a new instance starts, the system runs the workflow and installs software\.
+You can start an automation by specifying a runbook as the target of an Amazon EventBridge event\.
+You can start automations according to a schedule, or when a specific AWS system event occurs\.
+For example, let's say you create a runbook named *BootStrapInstances* that installs software on an instance when an instance starts\.
+To specify the *BootStrapInstances* runbook \(and corresponding automation\) as a target of an EventBridge event, you first create a new EventBridge rule\. \(Here's an example rule: **Service name**: EC2, **Event Type**: EC2 Instance State\-change Notification, **Specific state\(s\)**: running, **Any instance**\.\) Then you use the following procedures to specify the *BootStrapInstances* runbook as the target of the event using the EventBridge console and AWS Command Line Interface \(AWS CLI\)\.
+When a new instance starts, the system runs the automation and installs software\.

-For information about creating Automation documents, see [Working with Automation documents](automation-documents.md)\.
+For information about creating runbooks, see [Working with runbooks](automation-documents.md)\.

-## Creating an EventBridge event that runs an automation \(console\)<a name="automation-cwe-target-console"></a>
+## Creating an EventBridge event that uses a runbook \(console\)<a name="automation-cwe-target-console"></a>

-Use the following procedure to configure an automation as the target of a EventBridge event\.
+Use the following procedure to configure a runbook as the target of a EventBridge event\.

-**To configure an Automation document as a target of a EventBridge event rule**
+**To configure a runbook as a target of a EventBridge event rule**

 1. Open the Amazon EventBridge console at [https://console\.aws\.amazon\.com/events/](https://console.aws.amazon.com/events/)\.